 In 2004 the Synod requested that all congregations and presbyteries make use of the Centralised Stipend Payroll Service (CSPS) for the payment of ministers.
-This service can provide for the payment of minister, supply minister, lay preachers, visiting preachers, pastors and other staff, and administers the Minister's Benefit Account.
+This service can provide for the payment of minister, lay preachers, pastors and other staff, and administers the Minister's Benefit Account.
 It includes:

-- production of pay slips,

-- remittance of PAYG tax to the Australian Tax Office,

-- production of annual payment summaries,

-- provision of reports for the employer,

-- electronic submission and payment of superannuation to the relevant funds complying with Superstream legislation,

-- managing of the Ministers' Benefit Account for each Minister on behalf of the employer (if required), and - payment of Ministers Special Insurance and LSL levy - compliance with Single Touch Payroll https://www.victas.uca.org.au/UCA%20Resources/AccountingServices/Pages/Central-Stipends-and-Payroll-Services.aspx
+- production of pay slips, - remittance of PAYG tax to the Australian Tax Office, - production of annual payment summaries, - provision of reports for the employer, - forwarding of National Home Endowment Fund and superannuation payments to the relevant funds complying with Superstream legislation, - managing of the Ministers' Benefit Account for each Minister on behalf of the employer (if required), and - payment of Ministers Special Insurance and LSL levy.